gomson/vicsydev/faster_exceptions.md

 posted Feb 16th 2017, 9:00 pm

 ### preramble
-I've often dreamt of being able to implement green threads, exceptions and more from user code without pulling my hair out in the process.
-There are so many ideas I would like to play around with when it comes to flow control, so much room for exploration.
-One of the ideas I've been playing around with is implementing throw and catch using regular branching.
+One of the ideas I've been playing around with is implementing faster throw and catch using goto.
 Unfortunately, most languages fail to even make this possible; and fewer still make it easy.
 This post describes an implementation of this idea in [Lispy Forth](https://github.com/codr4life/lifoo).

 ```
 CL-USER> (lifoo:lifoo-repl)